AndyWatt83/final-project-AndyWatt83/README.md

 To evaluate this project, please:

 0. `ganache-cli`
-1. Ensure that metamask is connected to your instance of ganache-cle
+1. Ensure that metamask is connected to your instance of ganache
 2. `git clone https://github.com/dev-bootcamp-2019/final-project-andywatt83`
 3. `cd final-project-AndyWatt83`
 4. `npm install`